 - The student must sign up for a presentation time during the first two weeks of the semester.

 - The student must find a professor to be associated with the talk topic that he/she wants to present.
 The associated professor will be available to advise and possibly help the student prepare, but the content and presentation of the seminar will remain the responsibility of the student.

 - With the associated professor's approval, the student will present the idea at a department meeting.
 This must take place at least 2 weeks before the proposed presentation date; however, a month or more is advisable.
-Department meetings are only the first and third Mondays of each block at noon in Barnes 213.
+Department meetings are only the first and third Wednesdays of each block at noon in Barnes 213.

 - The associated professor will sign the seminar schedule once the presentation is considered ready.
 Afterwards, Kate can post announcements for the talk.
 The associated professor may, for instance, desire to see the talk presented before giving approval.